fcdimitr/SGtSNEpi.jl/docs/src/intro-point-cloud.md

 ## Visualization

-To reproduce the next steps, you need to install the following packages
+To reproduce the next steps, we need to install the following packages

 ```
-Pkg.add(["CairoMakie", "Colors"])
+Pkg.add(["CairoMakie", "Colors", "Makie"])
 ```

+If `Makie` was not installed when `SGtSNEpi` was loaded, you need to restart `Julia` and repeat the previous steps.

 ### Visualization